bdmossma/hellogit/README.md

     -   `git config credential.helper cache    # prompts you for your git credentials`

 #### For Linux (Ubuntu 16.04 LTS):
-Not terminal emulator required.
-Bash is natively part Linux distributions.
+No terminal emulator required.
+Bash is included with your favorite Linux distributions.

 Just use Linux terminal.

 #### Common Git commands